 Early momentum is key to any major initiative and is embedded in the Action Plan.
-Our Call to Action does not require all 15 initiatives to be launched simultaneously and immediately.
+Our Call to Action does not require all 12 initiatives to be launched simultaneously and immediately.
 Instead, we will undertake the following four activities as a priority:

-- Co-develop with Government a new funding model for regional initiatives that incorporates capital and revenue place based funding allocations - Develop an investment prospectus for the Green Forth. - Secure a sustainable visitor economy and promotion of our cultural assets. - Promote the transition to data enabled business performance in the region.
+- Infrastructure for Recovery and Prosperity - developing, with the UK and Scottish Governments, a new funding model for regional infrastructure initiatives that incorporates capital and revenue place-based funding allocations. - Develop an investment prospectus for the Green Regeneration (focused on the Forth). - Secure a sustainable visitor economy and promotion of our cultural assets. - Promote the transition to data enabled business performance in the region.

-These early wins will provide us with further evidence of the positive impact of regional working; build further confidence in our ability to collaborate and deliver and demonstrate the positive outcomes that investment in our region will deliver.
+These early wins will: provide us with further evidence of the positive impact of regional working; build further confidence in our ability to collaborate and deliver; and demonstrate the positive outcomes that investment in our region will deliver.

-Our Ask of Government
+Our Ask of the Governments